-These are ideas that wouldn't necessarily come up on sweat pant conference calls because they weren't happening in the normal business conversations.
+These are ideas that wouldn’t necessarily come up with sweatpant conference calls because they weren’t happening in the normal business conversations.
 They were happening as people talked with people.
 And in those conversations, people had the opportunity to help change what was happening to the business.
-When this clicked for me, the once biggest pet peeve of mine, (unannounced drop ins), can be appreciated and necessary.
+When this clicked for me, the once biggest pet peeve of mine, (unannounced drop-ins), can be appreciated and necessary.
 And I then needed to couple this with effective time management skills for a more effective working atmosphere.

 Human interaction, discovery, communication.
 People change people who change the business.

-Another thing I noticed, when we allow time for this interaction, we create bonds with those of whom we work.
-Call it allies in the jungle of the work place, call it friends, call it partners, call it frenemies (I can't believe spell check can even pick up this millennial slang) - I don't care.
-What is important is that when you spend half of your waking life either driving to, or working at your place of business you, tend to form some kind of connection with those of whom you spend that waking time.
+Another thing I noticed, when we allow time for this interaction, we create bonds with those with whom we work.
+Call it allies in the jungle of the workplace, call it friends, call it partners, call it frenemies (I can’t believe spell check can even pick up this millennial slang) – I don’t care.
+What is important is that when you spend half of your waking life either driving to or working at your place of business you, tend to form some connection with those of whom you spend that waking time.
 Working effectively is not just about time management, but also with whom you are working during that time.

 If we can make those connections meaningful, we get a group of team members that buy into one another and help each other head in the same direction.
-And while we are tech savy and social media frenzied, we are still have a disposition for personal contact, connection and physically social interactions.
+And while we are tech savvy and social media frenzied, we still have a disposition for personal contact, connection, and physically social interactions.
 These interactions build trust and promote teamwork.

 Invite deeper investment

-"But my team spends WAY too much time on things like personal calls, gossip and emails", you say.
+“But my team spends WAY too much time on things like personal calls, gossip, and emails,” you say.
 And I get it.
 No one gets it more than I do.
-Trust me, I've offended many a people when I've had to shut down these distractions for sake of a deadline.
-I'm not saying we need to throw the baby out with the bathwater.
+Trust me; I’ve offended many people when I’ve had to shut down these distractions for the sake of a deadline.
+I’m not saying we need to throw the baby out with the bathwater.
 We should accept some of these distractions as beneficial, and then with our remaining time, be extremely aware of our use of time management skills to still accomplish our goals and use the information garnered in those distractions to propel our companies further.

 Cut out the toxic interruptions